frob/dc2019rtd/content/technologyhighlevel.md

           - 150 aws instances with lots of caching
           - after 10-30ms response for push
           - 30 aws instances with no caching
-        - RiotGames

   h2 Concurrency
+  ul
     li async isn't concurrency
     li.fragment WhatsApp 2 million
     li.fragment Bleacher Report
+      ul
         li.fragment from minutes to millisecond
         li.fragment from 150 servers to 30
-    li.fragment from heavy cache to no cache li.fragment RiotGames
+        li.fragment from heavy cache to no cache
-    li @TODO find out what Riot uses Elixir for

 section